SKCro/WebTV-HD/README.md

 ## TODO:
 - Flesh out everything
-- Make the status bar look better on non-widescreen display sizes
+- ~~Make the status bar look better on non-widescreen display sizes~~ Done
 - Recreate more service pages like dialing, login, home page, mail, etc.
-- Add functionality with JavaScript
+- ~~Add functionality with JavaScript~~ Done
+- Make an actual backend.
+This might never be done, but you'll never know :P

 ## Why are Tizen-related files in the repo?
  I originally built this project with the Samsung Smart TV in mind, using the Tizen IDE (I wanted to see how a WebTV-like application would look), but I decided to expand it to modern browsers in general.
 That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore and that one JS file).